 Next, you’re going to need to Install WordPress.
 WordPress is a blogging software where you will have your actual blog!
 You can download WordPress through your hosting, make a username and password, and voila, you have a WordPress blog!

-Now that you’re blog has gotten a makeover and is looking pretty, it’s time to download some essential plugins.
+Now that you’re blog has gotten a makeover and is looking all glammed up, you’ll want to download some essential plugins.

-Askimet: Blocks spam from your blog…nobody likes spam.
+- Askimet: Blocks spam from your blog…cuz nobody likes spam.

-Wp super cache: Alright, I’m not going to get too technical on what a caching plugin does, just know that you need one, and it’ll help make sure you’re blog is up to date and fast. (if you’re interested in learning more about caching here’s a youtube video that explains it!)
+- Wp rocket: Alright, I’m not going to get too technical on what a caching plugin does, just know that you need one.
+A caching plugin will help make sure your blog is running fast and up to date.
+I use WP rocket which has a small annual fee but is the best caching plugin there is. (if you’re interested in learning more about caching here’s a youtube video that explains it!)

 6. Start blogging!